Walter Planckaert

-Walter Planckaert (born 8 April 1948 in Nevele) is a Belgian former professional road racing cyclist.
+Walter Planckaert (born 8 April 1948) is a Belgian former professional road racing cyclist.
 He is the younger brother of Willy Planckaert, the older brother of Eddy Planckaert, and the uncle of Jo Planckaert.
 He had 74 victories in his professional career.
 After retiring from riding, he commenced a long career in team management, working for the Panasonic, Novemail–Histor, Palmans, Lotto–Adecco and Chocolade Jacques teams.